 Broadband infrastructure tends to be at its most well-developed in parts of the country where there’s high demand.
 When there are hundreds of residences and business premises on the same street, the economic case for providing reliable internet there becomes undeniable.

 This inconsistency leads to inefficiency of operation.
 Minutes or no result can be obtained by the tasks that are supposed to take seconds, such as online payment processing or data uploading.
-With time, these little delays accumulate and affect the productivity, customer satisfaction and revenue.
+With time, these little delays accumulate.
+As a result, they affect the productivity, customer satisfaction and revenue.

 Why Reliable Internet Is Now Business-Critical

 Not so long ago, being able to access the internet was merely an additional convenience.
-If the internet went down, then your workers might still have been able to remain productive while they waited for it to come back up again.
+If the internet went down, then your workers might still have been able to remain productive.
+They could wait for it to come back up again.

 Consider a retail store that cannot accept digital payments at the busiest times or a service-related business that will not receive any messages because it is not online.
-Speed and reliability are vital aspects of service that customers anticipate and any delay can easily cause frustrations, negative comments and demonstration of lost confidence.
+Speed and reliability are vital aspects of service that customers anticipate.
+Any delay can easily cause frustrations, negative comments and a demonstration of lost confidence.

 As in competitive environments, particularly when the customer has plenty of choices, unreliable connectivity may have a direct impact on the reputation and viability of a business in the long-term.
-In simple words, reliable connectivity to the internet on a regular basis has become crucial to most enterprises as electricity or water.
+In simple words, reliable connectivity to the internet on a regular basis has become crucial to most enterprises, like electricity or water.

 Alternative Connectivity Solutions for Businesses